20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Vineyards in Willamette Valley

-With the vast selection, choosing among the wineries in Willamette Valley for your wine-tasting adventure can be a challenge.
-For a quick day trip to the valley, check out the Stoller Family Estate.
-Built on over 400 acres on the Dundee Hills, the popular winery & vineyard offers one of the finest wine-tasting rooms in the United States.
+For a quick day trip to the valley, I’d suggest checking out the Stoller Family Estate.
+(16161 NE McDougall Rd, Dayton, OR).
+Built on over 400 acres on the Dundee Hills, this popular winery & vineyard offers one of the finest wine-tasting rooms in the United States.

 The Stoller Family Estate is less than an hour’s drive southwest of central Portland.